 I do have to say that I wasn’t completely enamored with how Cobb ended this book.
 Cobb finishes with an abruptness that didn’t feel as smooth as the rest of the book, and felt a touch incongruent.
 Not having everything tied up perfectly doesn’t bother me, but as I turned to the last chapter, it felt I was missing something because of a time gap that took a while to figure out.
 However, this was the only drawback I found in this story.

 For all of this, I’m certainly going to recommend this book.
 It is truly a fun romp, even if you feel a bit anxious at times while you’re reading it.
 You’ll quickly grow to love Sophie even when you hate some of the things she does.
 That makes her real, and that’s exactly what a good female protagonist is supposed to feel like.
 If the ending had been just a little bit different, this would have gotten full marks, but four out of five stars is still a good rating.

-“Objects of Her Affection” by Sonya Cobb is a Sourcebook Landmark publication, released August 12, 2014 available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks, the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“Objects of Her Affection” by Sonya Cobb is a Sourcebook Landmark publication, released August 12, 2014 available (via these affiliate links) from Amazon, Walmart (Kobo) eBooks, the website eBooks.com, iTunes, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 I would like to thank the publishers for sending me an advance reader’s copy of this book for review via NetGalley.
 This is a version of my review that originally appeared on my Times of Israel blog.